FASD what is it?

 People with FASD can have many skills and talents and may excel in sport, music or the arts.

 If a child needs extra help because of FASD they might be identified as having a Special Educational Need or Disability.
-More information is available about this support on the (Local offer LINK)
+More information is available about this support search your area's SEND local offer.

 If you are concerned that a child might be impacted by FASD